-Food service is provided in the Marketplace - variety foods located in Bellarmine Hall; Chieftain - located on the first floor of the Student Union; The Cave - coffee shop -deli located in Campion Tower.
+Food service is provided in the Marketplace (variety foods, located in Bellarmine Hall); the Chieftain (located on the first floor of the Student Union); and The Cave (coffee shop and convenience store located in Campion Tower).

 Resident students, except those residing in Campion Tower, are required to purchase food credits on the University Vali-Dine system.
 Credits are good at any campus food service.
 Off-campus students may also purchase Vali-Dine food credits.
 Further information may be obtained from the Marriott business office, Bellarmine Hall, room 115.